shivannis/xandr-docs-public/xandr-docs/articles/digital-platform-api/api-best-practices.md

 ---
-title: API Best Practices
+title: Digital Platform API - API Best Practices
 description: Learn about the best practices while using APIs to keep your applications healthy. ms.date: 10/28/2023 ms.custom: digital-platform-api
 ---

-# API best practices
+# Digital Platform API - API best practices

 We're thrilled that you're taking advantage of our platform by grabbing raw data, hooking in your own pieces of the ad serving puzzle, or otherwise building on top of our infrastructure.
 There are a few ground rules that will make sure you have the best experience possible, and keep your applications healthy as our API evolves.
 Please stay in touch with your implementation consultant as you get started building.

 ## API Dos

-**Retrieve only the objects you need**
+### Retrieve only the objects you need

 ### GET multiple objects by ID